 A grade 2 class at an elementary school is learning about you in their class.
-Gain a health point

 You find a large colony of freshwater shrimp to eat.

 Move ahead 1 space

 People that live near the river are working hard to clean it up.
 This means there is less garbage in the river.